-Term Description Group Companies Companies with which there have been related party transactions, during the last three financial years, as covered under the applicable accounting standards and other companies as considered material by the Board in accordance with the Materiality Policy and as set forth in Group Companies on page 172 of this Prospectus.
-Independent Director A non-executive & Independent Director as per the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 Indian GAAP Generally Accepted Accounting Principles in India ISIN INEOSUN01013 Key Managerial The officer vested with executive power and the officers at the level immediately below the Personnel / Key Board of Directors as described in the section titled "Our Management" on page 156 of this Managerial Employees Prospectus.
+Term Description ED Executive Director Group Companies Companies with which there have been related party transactions, during the last three financial years, as covered under the applicable accounting standards and other companies as considered material by the Board in accordance with the Materiality Policy and as set forth in Group Companies on page 161 of this Draft Red Herring Prospectus.
+Independent Director A non-executive & Independent Director as per the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 Indian GAAP Generally Accepted Accounting Principles in India ISIN INE0SUN01013 Key Managerial The officer vested with executive power and the officers at the level immediately below the Personnel / Key Board of Directors as described in the section titled "Our Management" on page 147 of this Managerial Employees Draft Red Herring Prospectus.
 LLP LLP incorporated under the Limited Liability Partnership Act, 2008.
 Materiality Policy The policy on identification of group companies, material creditors and material litigation, adopted by our Board on March 8, 2024, in accordance with the requirements of the SEBI ICDR Regulations.
-MD The Managing Director of our Company MOA / Memorandum / Memorandum of Association of our Company as amended from time to time Memorandum of Association A '1 '1 '1 '1 '1 '1 '1 '1 '1 '1 '1 '1 '1 Non-Residents A person resident outside India, as defined under FEMA Nomination and Remuneration Committee The Nomination and Remuneration Committee of our Board of Directors constituted in Remuneration Committee accordance with Companies Act, 2013.
-For details refer section titled "Our Management" Non Evacutive Director on page 156 of this Prospectus.
-Non-Executive Director NRIs / Non Resident A Director not being an Executive Director or an Independent Director.
-A person resident outside India, as defined under FEMA and who is a citizen of India or a Indians Person of Indian Origin under Foreign Outside India Regulations, 2000.
-Registered Office Flat No-1JC-18, 5 th Floor Sec-III, Salt Lake, Bidhan Nagar Sai Complex, North 24 Parganas, Registered Office Salt Lake, Kolkata 700098, West Bengal, India Restated Financial The Restated Financial Information of our Company, which comprises the Restated Information Statement of assets and liabilities, the Restated Statement of profit and loss, the Restated Statement of cash flows for the nine months period ended December 31, 2023 and for the year ended on March 31, 2023, 2022, 2021 along with the summary statement of significant accounting policies read together with the annexures and notes thereto prepared in terms of the requirements of Section 32 of the Companies Act, the SEBI ICDR Regulations and the Guidance Note on Reports in Company Prospectus (Revised 2019) issued by the ICAI, as amended from time to time.
+MD The Managing Director of our Company MOA / Memorandum / Memorandum of Association of our Company as amended from time to time Memorandum of Association Non-Residents A person resident outside India, as defined under FEMA Nomination and The Nomination and Remuneration Committee of our Board of Directors constituted in Remuneration Committee accordance with Companies Act, 2013.
+For details refer section titled "Our Management" on page 147 of this Draft Red Herring Prospectus.
+Non-Executive Director A Director not being an Executive Director or an Independent Director.
+NRIs / Non Resident A person resident outside India, as defined under FEMA and who is a citizen of India or a Indians Person of Indian Origin under Foreign Outside India Regulations, 2000.
+Registered Office Flat No-1JC-18, 5 th Floor Sec-III, Salt Lake, Bidhan Nagar Sai Complex, North 24 Parganas, Salt Lake, Kolkata 700098, West Bengal, India Restated Financial The Restated Financial Information of our Company, which comprises the Restated Information Statement of assets and liabilities, the Restated Statement of profit and loss, the Restated Statement of cash flows for the nine months period ended December 31, 2023 and for the year ended on March 31, 2023, 2022, 2021 along with the summary statement of significant accounting policies read together with the annexures and notes thereto prepared in terms of the requirements of Section 32 of the Companies Act, the SEBI ICDR Regulations and the Guidance Note on Reports in Company Prospectuses (Revised 2019) issued by the ICAI, as DOC / Degistrer of amended from time to time.
 ROC / Registrar of Registrar of Companies, West Bengal at Kolkata.
 Companies Stakeholders Relationship Committee accordance with Section 178 of the Companies Act, 2013.
-For details refer section titled CEDI "Our Management" on page 156 of this Prospectus.
+For details refer section titled "Our Management" on page 147 of this Draft Red Herring Prospectus.
 SEBI Securities and Exchange Board of India, constituted under the SEBI Act, 1992.
 SEBI Act Securities and Exchange Board of India Act 1992, as amended from time to time.
 SEBI (ICDR) Regulations SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2018, as amended.
-SEBI (LODR) SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as Regulations SERI (Telegover) SEDI (Substantial Agaziation of Shares and Taleacous) Deculations 2011, as a second form SEBI (Takeover) SEBI (Substantial Acquisition of Shares and Takeover) Regulations, 2011, as amended from time to time.
-Regulations or SEBI (SAST) Regulations time to time.
-Stock Exchange Unless the context requires otherwise, refers to, the Emerge Platform of National Stock Stock Exchange Exchange of India Limited.
-WTD Whole-Time Director of our company 11111 Those Time Director of our company
+SEBI (LODR) SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as Regulations SEBI (Takeover) SEBI (Substantial Acquisition of Shares and Takeover) Regulations, 2011, as amended from Regulations or SEBI time to time.
+(SAST) Regulations Stock Exchange Unless the context requires otherwise, refers to, the Emerge Platform of National Stock 11 //// Exchange of India Limited.
+WTD Whole-Time Director of our company